mirvpgh/2822-LibertyToolsLab/2822-LibertyTools/README.md

     b.
 Continue stepping through the code as you want.

-8. When you are finished stepping through the code and exploring the local variables, click **Disconnect** in the toolbar to stop the debugger.

     ![](./images/media/image73.png)

 9. Use **LIBERTY DASHBOARD** to stop the Liberty server in `dev` mode.

     a.
-In VS Code, switch back to the **EXPLORER** view.
+In VS Code, switch back to the Explorer view.

     b.
 Expand **LIBERTY DASHBOARD**.